CIMAS/Miami-Dade College Undergraduate Internship Program

 • Complete their internship work on a relatively regular schedule (established with their mentor, there is flexibility).

-• Keep track of hours worked each week, complete timesheets, use google calendar to indicate working hours.
+• Keep track of hours worked each week, complete timesheets, use Google Calendar to indicate working hours.

 Summer 2026 Projects